Pipe Frost Protection Guide: Prevent Burst Pipes

 Installation Overview

-A qualified electrician or heating engineer must always carry out the installation.
-However, the basic process is straightforward.
 First, the engineer runs the heating cable along the pipework.
 Next, they secure it using appropriate fixing tape.
-After that, they install the temperature sensing controls and thermostats.
+After that, they install the temperature-sensing controls and thermostats.
 Finally, they add high-quality insulation over the system to maximise efficiency.

 Note: Correct insulation is just as important as the heating element itself.
 Without it, heat escapes into the surrounding air.